konveyor/enhancements/enhancements/kantra/multiple-inputs/README.md

 It would be nice to generate static-report after each input application analysis completion to have some static-report available before finishing all inputs or for a case that analysis crash or an unexpected termination.

+When analysis of one of inputs fails, kantra will stop its execution.
+Potential following inputs will not be analyzed (however static report and results generated before the failure will be kept).

 ### Limitations

 All analysis options are the same for all input applications and there is no plan to implement different source/targets/... for different input applications.
+This limitation needs to be mentioned in docs.

 ### Test Plan